 - Some volunteer positions, depending on job duties.

-As an international student, you may be eligible to work without a work permit.
+As an international student, you may be eligible to work if you have a valid study permit.

 | On-campus work | Off-campus work | |